Questions? Text us!

-Ask Dr. Pete: On Sensitive Skin and Over-Sanitization
+Ask Dr. Pete: On Sanitizing and Sensitive Skin – Tips & Alternatives

 A product inventor, innovator, and sustainability expert, he’s the brains behind our Bio Laundry Detergent and was a founding member of The Sustainability Consortium.
 Today he’s back with more helpful knowledge: everything you need to know about sanitizing, including but not limited to whether there is such a thing as too much; and answering questions you may have asked yourself recently, such as “do I have eczema or is it just winter?”

 What's the deal with sanitizing?
 Is there such a thing as too much?
 If so, what can we replace it with?

 Sanitizers and disinfectants are cleaning products that contain biocides - active ingredients that significantly reduce or eliminate germs.
 The Environmental Protection Agency (EPA) has listed about 500 registered disinfectant products that are capable of eliminating both bacteria and viruses including COVID-19 for specific surface cleaning applications.
 The Food and Drug Administration (FDA) also has specific guidelines and listings that regulate the use of hand sanitizers.

 Sanitizers and disinfectants in the marketplace are most commonly found as liquid gels, wipes, and sprays.
 The majority of biocides approved by the EPA and FDA include the following categories of chemicals:

 - Alcohols, such as ethanol or isopropyl alcohol (IPA)

 - Quaternary ammonium (“Quats”), such as benzalkonium chloride

 - Hydrogen peroxide

 - Sodium percarbonate, which generates hydrogen peroxide when mixed in water